 ¥ Varies by shop

 Opening hours varies by store.
 Please check the official website.

 Irregular holidays

 Sightseeing Spots Nearby

-AMEYOKO PLAZA A shopping mall below the central guard of Ueno Ameyoko Shopping Street.
-There are many cheap, good-quality stores here.
+AMEYOKO PLAZA

+Akihabara UDX

 This is a multi-purpose complex facility featuring conference or event spaces, restaurants and theaters around the concept of "exchange between people" and "accumulation of information and technology" as a symbol of Akihabara, the town at the cusp of cultural information dissemination.